petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 One of the figure types in question is fairly complex.
-It plots out-of-plane mean velocity in a turbine wake as contours and in-plane mean velocity as vector arrows, and includes the projected area of the turbine.
+It plots out-of-plane mean velocity in a turbine wake as contours and in-plane mean velocity as vector arrows, and includes an outline of the turbine's projected area.
 It uses LaTeX for the axis labels, and is set to match the true aspect ratio of the measurement plane.
-These figures were not committed to the Git repo, but I was able to find them in an executed version of the repo I had archived to Google Drive.
+These figures were not committed to the Git repo, but I was able to find them in an executed version of the repo I had archived to Google Drive in grad school.
 Here's an example for reference:

 ![Reference figure.](/images/repro-fail/ref-figure.png)